-Stream discharge, specific conductance, pH, and water temperature were monitored continuously, and monthly water-quality samples were collected at Big Spring and at a site on Roberts Creek.
-Nitrite plus nitrate as nitrogen concentrations in water from Roberts Creek ranged from 1.8 to 22 mg/l, and herbicide concentrations ranged from less than 0.10 to 43 micrograms per liter.
-Alachlor was detected in 42 percent; atrazine in 92 percent; and cyanazine and metolachlor in 35 percent of the samples from Roberts Creek.
-Total suspended-sediment load discharged in Roberts Creek was about 160,000 tons.
-Water from Big Spring, the ground-water discharge point, contained concentrations of nitrite plus nitrate that ranged from 4.2 to 17 mg/L. Total measured suspended sediment discharged from Big Spring was about 17,000 tons.
-Alachlor was detected in 26 percent; atrazine in 100 percent; cyanazine in 26 percent, and metolachlor in 9 percent of the samples from Big Spring.
-The maximum atrazine concentration was 16 micrograms per liter.
+Stream discharge, specific conductance, pH, and water temperature were monitored continuously, and monthly water-quality samples were collected at a site on Roberts Creek and at Big Spring.
+Nitrite plus nitrate as nitrogen concentrations in 27 samples from Roberts Creek at the point where it leaves the study area ranged from 1.8 to 22 mg/L. Herbicide concentrations in 26 samples from the Roberts Creek site ranged from less than 0.10 μg/L (micrograms per liter) to 43 μg/L. Alachlor was detected in 42 percent of the samples; atrazine in 92 percent; and cyanazine and metolachlor in 35 percent of the samples.
+The total suspended-sediment load discharged in Roberts Creek was about 160,000 tons.
+At Big Spring, the ground-water discharge point, the daily mean specific conductance ranged from 414 to 788 microsiemens per centimeter at 25 degrees Celsius, the daily median pH ranged from 6.7 to 7.1, and the daily mean water temperature ranged from 8.5 to 13.0 degrees Celsius.
+Concentrations of nitrite plus nitrate as nitrogen in 23 samples ranged from 4.2 to 17 mg/L. The total measured suspended-sediment discharged from Big Spring was about 17,000 tons.
+Alachlor was detected in 26 percent; atrazine in 100 percent; cyanazine in 26 percent, and metolachlor in 9 percent of the samples.
+The maximum atrazine concentration was 16 μg/L.

 Additional publication details

 |Title||Hydrologic data for the Big Spring basin, Clayton County, Iowa, water year 1991|

 |Contributing office(s)||Iowa Water Science Center|